 Types of Vulnerability Assessment

-There are widely 4 types of Vulnerability assessments performed in an organisation.
+There are widely 4 types of Vulnerability assessments performed in an organization.

 Passive assessment unlike the active assessment does not require direct interaction with the live network under test.
 In this process, packet sniffing is carried out to find vulnerabilities, running services and any open ports or other pieces of information from third parties.
 Passive assessment scans for services and vulnerabilities without directly probing the system.

-External assessment is the type of assessment that involves analysing the system from a hacker’s perspective.
+External assessment is the type of assessment that involves analyzing the system from a hacker’s perspective.
 In this process, attempts are made to exploit the system vulnerabilities from outside the network.
-This will help in blocking the paths a hacker may follow to access the system in an unauthorised way.
+This will help in blocking the paths a hacker may follow to access the system in an unauthorized way.